ssagroup2/SSA_SmartDeviceSimulation/README.md

 ![This is an image](https://github.com/ssagroup2/SSA_SmartDeviceSimulation/blob/main/images/crypt.jpg)

-Insecure Remote Access - The broker is configured to allow connection over SSL/TLS with a valid certificate and refuses conections from unauthorised devices/sensors.
+Insecure Remote Access - The broker is configured to allow connection over SSL/TLS with a valid certificate and refuses connections from unauthorised devices/sensors.

 Furthermore the application addresses reliability by the use of the MQTT protocol.
 MQTT provides the following benefits (MQTT, 2022):

-* Lightweight & Efficient - require minimal resources, reducing power consumption as well as optimizing network bandwidth by utlizing relatively small header messages.
+* Lightweight & Efficient - require minimal resources, reducing power consumption as well as optimizing network bandwidth by utilising relatively small header messages.

 * Reliable Message Delivery - supports QoS (Quality of Service) and persistent sessions which addresses latency as well as lost messages.
 The implementation of QoS can be seen in the screenshot below.
 According to the experiment performed by Lee et al. (2021) message loss was reduced by 1.57 times when QoS 2 was used.

 ![This is an image](https://github.com/ssagroup2/SSA_SmartDeviceSimulation/blob/main/images/qos2.png)

-* Security Enabled - allows the implmentation of TLS as well as message encryption as seen in the application code.
+* Security Enabled - allows the implementation of TLS as well as message encryption as seen in the application code.

 ## Functional Testing Images